Kishan28p/Machine-Learning-Projects/README.md

 # Machine-Learning-Projects
-This Repository conatains Machine Learning projects
+This repository contains mini projects in machine learning with jupyter notebook and Colab.